-Can you eat oatmeal on a plant-based diet?
+Can you eat oatmeal on a vegan diet?

-Yes, oatmeal is one of the best breakfast choices on a plant-based diet!
-Just make sure to use dairy-free milk like soy, oat or almond milk when you cook it so it’s free from animal products.
+Yes, oatmeal is one of the best breakfast choices on a vegan diet!
+Just make sure to use dairy-free milk like soy, oat, or almond milk when you cook it so it’s free from animal products.